RayZhang2024/NEAT/User manual.md

   /Run_02/
   /Run_03/
 ```
-Case 2: if you have a measurement that consists of multiple samples, and each sample consists of multiple runs, you would like to sum the runs for each of the sample.
+Case 2: If your measurement includes multiple samples, and each sample contains multiple runs, you can use the summation function to sum the runs within each sample separately.
+This produces one combined dataset per sample.

 **Three-level (folder → sample → run) – “3-level”**